Table of Contents

-Dachshunds are prone to back injuries because of the elongated spine, so you should try to prevent jumping as much as possible.
+Dachshunds are prone to back problems because of the elongated spine, so you should try to prevent jumping as much as possible.
+Proper care of these beauties can prolong their lifespan, but you need to be prepared and well-informed on all health issues that these beauties can have.
 Additional concerns may include:

 Weimhunds can inherit any of the potential problems, so pay close attention to their regimen, especially with age.
 Adjusting the diet and opting for the best senior dry dog food can help in reducing the risks.